ms0387120/EAAD-Group-D/README.md

   - Mei-Ju: Focus on **Microphones** & **CAN-Bus Steering Wheel Seat**
   - Next discussion, we need to organize the outline of the presentation

+*	Presentation/ Paper Structure Proposal Julia:
+  1. Intro:
+		a.
+Importance of Emotional Awareness in all stages of automation (Manuel vs. Semi-automated vs. Fully Autonomous)
+			i.
+Differentiatle importance / impact / safety concerns
+	2. Main Part: How to detect emotional awareness (Sensoring)
+	3. What to do with the result of detected emotion?
+	(Interpretation, Reaction of System on emotion)
+Optional: close the cycle by adopting to the levels of automation (if not always mentioned besides)

 ---